o-ikne/Trajectories-Clustering/README.md

 For the txt files used in this project they are in the "cabspottingdata" folder that is available in this link: https://drive.google.com/file/d/1VI9b0sF4Br3alozUtSsEP8tnboID0Xqc/view?usp=sharing

 ### __Test-Driven Development (TDD) steps__

--1.
-Add a new unit test
+- 1. Add a new unit test
+-
--2.
-Check it fails
+- 2. Check it fails
+-
--3.
-Make it pass (with the others)
+- 3. Make it pass (with the others)
+-
--4.
-Refactor (if needed)
+- 4. Refactor (if needed)
+-
--5.
-Commit (& push)
+- 5. Commit (& push)
+-
--6.
-Go to 1.
+- 6. Go to 1.

 ### __TDD on Project__

 Identify input/output structures

 - Input: Set of trajectories

   - Classes: Trajectory, Point

 - Output: Graph of paths

   - Classes: Graph, Node, Edge

-Apply TDD to develop your clustering algorithm
+Apply TDD to develop clustering algorithm

 ### __Importing & plotting data__

 - Download the mobility dataset from here (SF cabs)

 - Use the CSV python parser to load each filcabspottingdata.tar.gze in the directory (1 file = 1 trajectory) as an input trajectory for your algorithm

 - Run clustering algorithm on the loaded dataset by creating a new Application class that combines the parser with the clustering algorithm

 - Plot the resulting graph using matplotlib for basic rendering of the resulting graph, or:

 - Explore the effects of changing the clustering “depths” on the resulting graph